alexdevero/alex-devero-blog/__drafts__/draft--javascript-switch-statement.md

 switch (expression) {
   case value:
-    // Do something if 'value' matches the 'expression' break // stop execution of switch
+    // Do something if 'value' matches the 'expression' break // Stop the execution of switch statement
 }

 // Switch statement with multiple case blocks switch (expression) {
   case value:
-    // Do something if 'value' matches the 'expression' break // stop execution of switch case differentValue:
+    // Do something if 'value' matches the 'expression' break // Stop the execution of switch statement case firstDifferentValue:
+    // Do something if 'firstDifferentValue' matches the 'expression' break // Stop the execution of switch statement case secondDifferentValue:
+    // Do something if 'secondDifferentValue' matches the 'expression' break // Stop the execution of switch statement case thirdDifferentValue:
-    // Do something if 'differentValue' matches the 'expression' break // stop execution of switch
+    // Do something if 'thirdDifferentValue' matches the 'expression' break // Stop the execution of switch statement
 }

 // Example with calendar
-// Create some expression to check const today = 'Monday'
+// Create expression to check
+const today = 'Monday'

 // Create a switch statement